 In general it makes sense to incorporate in the Netherlands if you live here or if at least a part of the activities of the start-up will be in the Netherlands.

 As the cooperative will be incorporated in the Netherlands, the Dutch tax authorities will treat it as a Dutch legal entity, and you have to pay the Dutch company tax (Vennootschapsbelasting).
-For start-ups this will be 20% of your profits.
-For founders living in the Netherlands, any dividend may either be treated as part of your income as an entrepreneur, or as ‘Aanmerkelijk belang’, which means that you pay an additional 25% on the payouts.
+For smaller companies this will be 16,5% of your profits.
+For founders living in the Netherlands, any dividend may either be treated as part of your income as an entrepreneur, or as ‘Aanmerkelijk belang’, which means that you pay an additional 26,5% on the payouts.

 If you live outside of the Netherlands, any dividend payouts will be taxed according to the laws of your country.
 Please note that if the board members of the cooperative live abroad, the tax authorities of that country may also think the coöperative is under their jurisdiction.
 Or there may be a tax treaty that arranges this.
 So please check this in advance.

-De Coöperatie expert is a team of 11 specialists on cooperatives.
-We work with our own public notary and we helped over 600 groups with incorporating cooperatives.
-Although part of the documents will be in Dutch, we can do the explanation and further communication in English.
+De Coöperatie expert is a team of 10 specialists on cooperatives.
+We work with our own public notary and we helped over 1000 groups with incorporating cooperatives.
+Although part of the documents will be in Dutch, we can do the explanation and further communication in English and we can arrange English translations for you.

 We always start with a consultation of about two hours, in which we check whether the cooperative really covers your needs and what specific things we need to keep in mind.
 We will answer all your questions and explain the concept in detail.
 At the end of the consultation you can directly fill out power of attorney for the incorporation, you don’t have to go to the notary then any more.